sundarrajnithish/sundarrajnithish/README.md

-# 👋 Hi, I'm Nitish Sundarraj Balaji!
+# 👋 Hi, I'm Nitish Sundarraj!

 🎓 **Master’s Graduate in Electrical & Computer Engineering** at Concordia University, passionate about **Robotics, Automation**, and **Software Development**.